RandomDev92/CITS3007_Group47/README.md

 - **Code Submission & Evaluation:** Submit code, run tests, and receive instant feedback on correctness

 - **Performance Tracking:** View details like runtime, test results, and code statistics for every submission

+- **Profile Sharing:** Share your profile with just your friends or let the world see your abilities with either whitelists or public profile

 - **Question Contribution:** Users can create and submit their own coding problems to challenge others

 - **Secure Code Execution:** Code is executed in a restricted sandbox to ensure safety and isolation

-- **Profile Management (Optional):** Update account information and manage sharing between other users submissions
+- **Profile Management (Optional):** Update account information with your Username and Avatar

 ---